Q. What are the business hours of the Police Department?

 Q. What are the observed holidays for business hours?

-A. We observe the “Town Hall Closing” schedule set by the Township Committee.
+A. The Police Department is always open for emergency related business.
+Although, the Administrative and Records sections observe the “Town Hall Closing” schedule set by the Township Committee.
 Please refer to their website www.MiddleTownship.com

 Q. Can I report a crime over the phone?

-A. You may report crimes for police responses over the telephone, but you cannot complete a police report using the telephone.
+A. Yes.
+You may report crimes and offenses for a police response over the telephone, but you cannot complete a police report using the telephone.
 In most cases, when you contact the Middle Township Police Department by telephone you are being connected our 911 Communications Center.
-These are operators that are trained to interview callers for pertinent information in emergencies, triage police, fire, and medical situations and respond appropriately.
+These are Communications Operators that are trained to interview callers for pertinent information in emergencies, triage police, fire, and medical situations and dispatch the appropriate responders.
 But these operators are not law enforcement officers, so they cannot take a report.

-Q. I have questions about court date, time, payments, or changing my plea for my traffic summons.
+Q. I have questions about a court date, payments, or changing my plea for my traffic summons.

-A. All matters that involve traffic citations or summons (“tickets”) are handled by the Court identified on the ticket.
+A. All matters that involve traffic citations or summonses (“tickets”) are handled by the Municipal Court identified on the ticket.
 In most cases, this will be the Middle Township Municipal Court.
-The Police Department has no ability to change dates, make revisions, etc., without involvement of the Court.
+The Police Department does not have ability to change dates, make revisions, etc., without involvement of the Municipal Court.
 Please contact the Municipal Court directly at 609-465-8729.

 Q. I have a suggestion for the Police Department that I’d like to share.
 What can I do with it?

-A. The Chief’s Office is the primary point of contact.
-You may contact them using information from the “Contact Us” page.
+A. The Chief’s Office would be the primary point of contact.
+You may contact the Chief’s Office by using the “Administration” link on the “Contact Us” page.

 Q. I have an event that we planning that may need a Police presence.
 What is the contact for this service?

-Q. We would like the Police Department to speak or be involved in a demonstration at our community event.
+Q. We would like the Police Department to be involved, or to speak at our community event.
 Who do we contact?

-A. You may contact the Office of Chief of Police using the “Contact Us” page.
+A. You may contact the Office of the Chief of Police using by using the “Administration” link on the “Contact Us” page.